memfault/interrupt/_posts/2019-12-11-reproducible-firmware-builds.md

 ## Closing

-I hope this post gave you a useful overview of the benefits of reproducible builds and how you might update your project to achieve this behavior
+I hope this post gave you a useful overview of the benefits of reproducible builds and how you might update your project to achieve this behavior.

 Are the builds for your project reproducible today?
 Are there other matters on the topic that you would have liked to see us cover?
 Let us know in the discussion area below!